ndizazzo/task-engine/ACTIONS.md

 # Built-in Actions Inventory

 This document provides a comprehensive inventory of all built-in actions available in the Task Engine.
+For practical examples and usage patterns, see the example tasks in the `tasks/` directory.

+## Action Categories Summary

+- **File Operations**: 11 actions for comprehensive file/directory management
+- **Docker Operations**: 6 actions for container orchestration and management
+- **System Management**: 3 actions for system-level operations
+- **Utilities**: 4 actions for workflow control and system information

 ## File & Directory Operations